NiekMSoftware/NiekMSoftware/README.md

 C#

 ## Contact Me
 You can easily reach me by mailing to niek+gitcontact@meletstudios.com and also over on my [Discord](https://discord.gg/YdpSWCZ6) server!
+Or easily add me: suppy#4530